octue/octue-sdk-python/docs/source/datafile.rst

 - If you're reading or writing a cloud datafile, its content is automatically downloaded so you get low-latency data operations

-- Luckily, downloading is lazy - until you access the cloud datafile contents using the ``open`` context manager, call the ``download`` method, or try to get its ``local_path`` attribute, the content isn't downloaded.
+- Downloading is lazy - until you access the cloud datafile contents using the ``open`` context manager, call the ``download`` method, or try to get its ``local_path`` attribute, the content isn't downloaded.
 This makes viewing and filtering by the metadata of datasets of cloud datafiles quick.